Introduction to Multi-Armed Bandits: Continuum-armed bandits

 where $R(T)$ and $R'(T)$ denote regret of \ALG and $\ALG'$, respectively.

 Recall that algorithm $\ALG'$ can solve any $K$-armed bandits instance of the form $\mJ=\mJ(a^*,\eps)$.
 Let us apply Theorem~\ref{Lip:thm:mainLB} to derive a lower bound on the regret of $\ALG'$.
 Specifically, let us fix $K=(T/4c)^{1/3}$, so as to ensure that $\eps\leq \sqrt{cK/T}$, as required in Theorem~\ref{Lip:thm:mainLB}.
-Then there exists some instance $\mJ=\mJ(a^*,\eps)$ such that
+Then for some instance $\mJ=\mJ(a^*,\eps)$,

 Thus, taking the corresponding instance $\mI$ of CAB, we conclude that $\E[R(T)\mid \mI] \geq \Omega(T^{2/3})$. \end{proof}